Land0fChocolate/NewEmeraldRomHack/README.md

 - Wild Encounters adjusted.
 	- Both Latias and Latios are available roaming at the same time.
 	- All Legendary and Mythical Pokemon can be repeatedly acquired.
+	- There is a small chance for a wild encounter to be a double battle.
 - Repeatedly acquirable fossils.
 - Level up requirements of many Pokemon have been tweaked.
 Starters evolve a little later.
 Pokemon with unnecessarily late evolutions (like the fossils, Rufflet, Deino) evolve earlier (TODO: list them below).
 - Ice types have their special defense boosted by 50% in hail.